Kvadrat (film)

 Kvadrat is a 2013 documentary feature film written, co-produced, and directed by Anatoly Ivanov.
-The film explores the realities of techno DJing, using the example of Russian DJ Andrey Pushkarev.
-Filmed as a hybrid between a road-movie and a music video, Kvadrat not only illustrates the festive atmosphere of techno night clubs, but also reveals the lesser known side of this profession.
-Shot in Switzerland, France, Hungary, Romania and Russia, the film omits the typical documentary elements: no interviews, no explanatory voice-over, no facts, no figures.
-It gives priority to abundantly sounding techno music, leaving the detailed interpretation to the viewer.
+The film explores the realities of techno DJing, in particular the experiences of Russian DJ Andrey Pushkarev.
+Filmed as a hybrid between a road-movie and a music video, Kvadrat depicts the festive atmosphere of techno night clubs, and reveals aspects of this profession less commonly portrayed.
+Shot in Switzerland, France, Hungary, Romania and Russia, the film omits the typical documentary elements: there are no interviews, no explanatory voice-over, facts or data is provided.
+It gives priority to the soundtrack of techno music, leaving the detailed interpretation to the viewer.

-Synopsis
+Plot

 DJ Andrey Pushkarev wakes up in his Moscow apartment, packs his vinyl records into a rolling bag and leaves for Domodedovo airport, to fly to Zurich.
 Upon arriving, he is greeted by the promoter of the Supermarket club.
-After falling asleep in the hotel, he is rudely awaken by the alarm, dresses up and leaves for the job in the middle of the night.
+After falling asleep in the hotel, he is suddenly awakened by the alarm, resulting in a prolonged moment of disorientation.
+This disorientation, indicative of severe sleep deprivation, is visually emphasized as he stares blankly into the camera, capturing the exhaustion and mental fatigue inherent in the DJing profession.
+He finally gathers his wits, dresses up, and leaves for the job in the middle of the night.
 After finishing his DJ set, he leaves the club to take the train to Geneva.
 While en route, instead of admiring the Alpine scenery, he sleeps.

 After a short visit to a friend in Geneva (whether male or female is not shown), he takes the plane back to Moscow.
 He thus completes the first "story loop", repeated with slight variations throughout the entire film, a metaphor on techno music loops.

 In his flat in Moscow, after quickly replying to booking requests on Skype, he goes through his huge collection of vinyl techno records to prepare his next performances.
 A quick shave and he leaves to take a taxi for the railway station, where he boards a train for Saint Petersburg.

 Once in Saint Petersburg, he waits at a friend’s flat, while listening to tracks on Beatport.
 After nightfall, he is driven to Barakobamabar, where he plays a set.
 At dawn, his friends accompany him to the metro, one of them barely walking from too much drink.
 Pushkarev then takes the metro back to the train station, using a short-cut through Saint Petersburg down-town.

 Back in Moscow, and back to the beginning of the story loop, he visits his friends and while drinking tea, debates his dream of playing techno during the day and bringing the techno club industry more in line with a healthy lifestyle.